-- Reset: If the robot is malfunctioning or uncontrollable temporarily then initialize the controller. - Use safety limit check: Enables/disables menu's safety settings. - Active TCP: Indicates currently set TCP information. - Load Robot Configuration: A user can load a robot configuration file exported to a local storage.
-For more details about how to export robot settings, refer to 16.5 Managing the Robot System Configuration. - Tool Power(Voltage): Set the Power of Tool IO. - Select Program File: You can select one of the program files stored in a local storage and quickly apply it to the system.
+- Payload: Indicates the effective weight applied to the currently selected robot. - Select Robot Configuration: A user can load a robot configuration file exported to a local storage.
+For more details about how to export robot settings, refer to 16.5 Managing the Robot System Configuration. - Select Robot Program: You can select one of the program files stored in a local storage and quickly apply it to the system.